Bodleian Library, MS. e Mus. 136

 Folio 1r-3r are on the monstrous human races, with two near full page illustrations.

-It is thought to be of English origin (but not listed in James), though the Bodleian Summary Catalogue suggests it may have been written in the Netherlands, and McCulloch (p.39) notes that it "might have been written in the Netherlands and is ascribed to Hugo of Folieto."
+It is thought to be of English origin (but not listed in James), though the Bodleian Summary Catalog suggests it may have been written in the Netherlands, and McCulloch (p.39) notes that it "might have been written in the Netherlands and is ascribed to Hugo of Folieto."

 The text is nearly identical to that in part E of Bodleian Library MS. Douce 88.
 The illustrations are simple pen drawings.

-Bodleian Summary Catalogue number 3522.
+Bodleian Summary Catalog number 3522.

 Additional Descriptions